 Federal Immigration Enforcement in Minneapolis

-We know there are many questions about federal immigration enforcement activity in Minneapolis.
+We know there are questions about federal immigration enforcement activity in Minneapolis.

-Minneapolis and Minnesota have experienced the largest surge of federal agents that any city or state has faced.
-But it is also important to note that Minneapolis continues to welcome visitors and host meetings, conventions and events.
+From early December 2025 to mid-February 2026, Minneapolis and Minnesota experienced the largest surge of federal agents that any city or state has faced.
+But it is important to note that Minneapolis continues to welcome visitors and host meetings, conventions and events.
 Visitors and locals are attending concerts and theater performances, watching live sports and dining out.

-The FAQs below outline what is occurring in Minneapolis, including how federal immigration enforcement operates here and what visitors can expect.
+The FAQs below outline what occurred in Minneapolis what visitors can expect.

-The Department of Homeland Security (DHS) is staging "Operation Metro Surge."
-It is a large-scale immigration enforcement action targeting Minneapolis and St. Paul, as well as cities and towns throughout Minnesota.
-(PBS and Star Tribune)
+The Department of Homeland Security (DHS) staged "Operation Metro Surge" from early December 2025 to mid-February 2026 (Minnesota Reformer).
+It was a large-scale immigration enforcement action targeting Minneapolis and St. Paul, as well as cities and towns throughout Minnesota (PBS and Star Tribune).

 On Feb.
-12, 2026, federal officials announced that a "significant drawdown" of the roughly 2,000 remaining federal agents would take place and that a “small” security force would stay for a short period.
-(Axios Twin Cities and MPR News)
+12, 2026, federal officials announced that a "significant drawdown" of the roughly 2,000 remaining federal agents would take place and that a “small” security force would stay for a short period (Axios Twin Cities and MPR News).
+On March 27, U.S. Department of Justice attorneys reported that almost 500 agents remain in the state (MPR News).
+Federal authorities have said that 150 Border Patrol agents are typically stationed in the entire state.
+(Mpls.St.Paul Magazine).

 There are no set locations for protests.
-Past protests have generally occurred in areas where ICE agents are located.
-One location that has been a consistent protest site is outside of the Whipple Federal Building, which is more than 7 miles and roughly a 20-minute drive away from downtown Minneapolis.
+One location that was a consistent protest site was outside of the Whipple Federal Building, which is more than 7 miles away and a roughly 20-minute drive from downtown Minneapolis.

 How has the federal immigration enforcement impacted the Minneapolis Convention Center (MCC)?